dremin/RetroBar/README.md

 - Quick launch toolbar
 - Start button opens modern start menu
 - Ability to show or hide the clock
+- Ability to auto-hide the taskbar
+- Locked and unlocked taskbar appearances
 - Display taskbar on any side of the screen (even on Windows 11)
 - Option to display the taskbar, notification area, and clock on multiple monitors
 - Ability to show Vista-style window thumbnails